MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/pools-queues.md

 [List agent pools](#list-agent-pools) | [Show agent pool details](#show-agent-pool-details) | [List agent queues](#list-agent-queues) | [Show agent queue details](#show-agent-queue-details)

 > [!NOTE]
-> At this time you can only view information about agent pools and queues using the Azure CLI.
+> At this time you can view information about agent pools and queues, but not edit them, using the Azure CLI.
 >
 > If this is your first time using `az devops pipelines` commands, see [Get started with Azure DevOps CLI](../../cli/index.md).